Quick Overview

 - Test restore procedures regularly

-- Store backup media securely offsite
+- Store backup media securely offsite (consider external hard drives with 2TB+ capacity)

 - Document backup and recovery procedures